 Grounds and procedure

-Recognition or enforcement of the award conflicts with international public policy.
+Recognition or enforcement of the award would be contrary to French international public policy.

 Excluding rights of appeal

 Decree No. 2011-48 of 13 January 2011 allows the parties to agree at any time, by way of a specific agreement, to waive their right to bring an action to set aside an award (Article 1522, CCP).
 Nevertheless, if a party starts enforcement proceedings in France and obtains an enforcement order, the other party still can resist enforcement of the award by initiating an appeal against this enforcement order, even where there has been such a waiver.

 In France, parties can use whatever legal fee structures they deem appropriate (such as flat fees or an hourly rate).
 However, French lawyers cannot be paid solely on a contingency fee basis.
 Success fees are permitted but can be paid only in addition to a fixed fee arrangement.
 This rule does not apply as such to international arbitration where lawyers can be paid on a contingency fee basis if the agreed fees are not manifestly excessive (Paris Court of Appeal, 10 July 1992, 1992 Rev Arb 609).